 A key learning from the Colonial attack is that multi-factor authentication (MFA) across some users is not enough.
-If there is a chink in the armor threat actors will find it and capitalize on it.
-There can be no doubt that it is time for enterprises to move on from passwords.
+If there is a chink in the armour threat actors will find it and capitalise on it.
+Fundamentally, it is time for enterprises to move on from passwords.
 Last year in the US username/password breaches increased by +450%, according to ForgeRock’s Identity Breach Report 2021.
-To mitigate against the threat of phishing, social engineering, brute force and password spraying attacks, organizations need to evolve their workforce authentication into a more secure and simpler to use method of authentication.
+To mitigate against the threat of phishing, social engineering, brute force and password spraying attacks, organisations need to evolve their workforce authentication into a more secure and simpler to use method of authentication.

-With credential management systems such as MyID enabling organizations large and small to deploy universal strong authentication across their workforce, cost, complexity, usability, and manageability no longer need to be barriers to adoption.
-With mobile devices, security keys and virtual smart card enabled technology, organizations have a great deal of choice with how they enable their users to access corporate systems and networks using passwordless MFA.
+With credential management systems such as MyID enabling organisations large and small to deploy universal strong authentication across their workforce, cost, complexity, usability, and manageability no longer need to be barriers to adoption.
+With mobile devices, security keys and virtual smart card enabled technology, organisations have a great deal of choice with how they enable their users to access corporate systems and networks using passwordless MFA.

 Fundamentally, a password, no matter how many words, characters and numbers within it, is not secure.
-Now is the time for organizations to bin the password and secure their systems and networks with more secure and user-friendly methods.
+Now is the time for organisations to bin the password and secure their systems and networks with more secure and user-friendly methods of authentication.

 If you are interested in discovering more about how to deploy universal passwordless authentication across your workforce, contact us today using the form below.